volentixlabsinc/venue-server/README.md

 roughly every 5 minutes.
 Upon completion of every scraping round, the total points are calculated which is the basis for the ranking and the dynamic computation of VTX tokens earned by each user.
 All these cascade of background tasks are executed automatically by a periodic call to the `update_data()` function in `venue/tasks.py`.

+## API

+The API is available from a server running locally at http://localhost:8000/docs.
+The documentation is also usually available in the [Volentix Venue UAT environment](https://venue-uat.volentix.io/docs).

+One nice feature of the docs is the ability to perform API calls on that server.
+Copy a token (one can be retrieved using `authenticate > create`), then choose `Authenticate > token` from the bottom of the screen.
+Enter `Token` as the Scheme and paste the token in the next field.
+All subsequent calls will use this token to perform calls.
+It's a great way to practice sending and receiving data to and from the server.

 ## Maintainers